cs-fullstack-2019-fall/django-models-cw-Dekevion/README.md

 # django-models-cw
+#### You managed to make both models.
+You filled both with the rquired amount of information.
+You missed one column of information on your account model(Account Number) 4/5 Score 7/8
 ### Exercise 1
 Add a new Dog model to your schema.
 Give it the fields: name, breed, color, and gender.
 Name should be a dog name, breed should be dog breed, color should be the color of the dog, and gender should be the gender of the dog.